There’s no doubt that most Americans love their plastic.

 As with any other credit card application, your credit history will determine if you qualify and what rate you’ll receive.
 If your credit isn’t ideal, this might not be an option.

-Making Extra Payments
+Make Extra Payments

 If you don’t want to open a new credit card, you can make extra payments to reduce interest costs.
-Again, credit card interest is calculated on the account’s daily average balance.
+Again, credit card interest is typically calculated on the account’s daily average balance.
 Therefore, by making one or more extra payments throughout the month, you can lower the total interest accrued by the time your bill is due.

 Even if you can only put a few extra dollars toward each payment, it can help minimize the interest cost.

-Using a Personal Loan
+Use a Personal Loan